awsdocs/aws-auto-scaling-user-guide/doc_source/gs-specify-custom-settings.md

    + **Scaling strategy**—Allows you to optimize for availability, cost, or a balance of both, or to specify a custom strategy\.
    + **Enable dynamic scaling**—If this setting is cleared, the selected resource cannot scale using a target tracking scaling configuration\.
    + **Enable predictive scaling**—\[Auto Scaling groups only\] If this setting is cleared, the selected group cannot scale using predictive scaling\.
    + **Scaling metric**—Specifies the scaling metric to use\.
-If you choose **Custom**, you can specify a customized scaling metric to use instead of the scaling metrics that are available in the console\.
+If you choose **Custom**, you can specify a custom metric to use instead of the predefined metrics that are available in the console\.
 For more information, see the next topic in this section\.
    + **Target value**—Specifies the target utilization value to use\.
    + **Load metric**—\[Auto Scaling groups only\] Specifies the load metric to use\.
-If you choose **Custom**, you can specify a customized load metric to use instead of the load metrics that are available in the console\.
+If you choose **Custom**, you can specify a custom metric to use instead of the predefined metrics that are available in the console\.
 For more information, see the next topic in this section\.
    + **Minimum capacity**—Specifies the minimum capacity for the resource\.
 AWS Auto Scaling ensures that your resource never goes below this size\.
    + **Maximum capacity**—Specifies the maximum capacity for the resource\.
 AWS Auto Scaling ensures that your resource never goes above this size\.
 **Note**
 When you use predictive scaling, you can optionally choose a different maximum capacity behavior to use based on the forecast capacity\.
 This setting is in the **Predictive scaling settings** section\.

-### Customized Metrics Specification<a name="gs-customized-metric-specification"></a>
+### Custom metrics<a name="gs-customized-metric-specification"></a>

 AWS Auto Scaling provides the most commonly used metrics for automatic scaling\.
 However, depending on your needs, you might prefer to get data from different metrics instead of the metrics in the console\.
 Amazon CloudWatch has many different metrics to choose from\.
 CloudWatch also lets you publish your own metrics\.

-You use JSON to specify a CloudWatch customized metric\.
+You use JSON to specify a CloudWatch custom metric\.
 Before you follow these instructions, we recommend that you become familiar with the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-To specify a customized metric, you construct a JSON\-formatted payload using a set of required parameters from a template\.
+To specify a custom metric, you construct a JSON\-formatted payload using a set of required parameters from a template\.
 You add the values for each parameter from CloudWatch\.
 We provide the template as part of the custom options for **Scaling metric** and **Load metric** in the advanced settings of your scaling plan\.

 JSON represents data in two ways:
 + An *object*, which is an unordered collection of name\-value pairs\.
 An object is defined within left \(\{\) and right \(\}\) braces\.
 Each name\-value pair begins with the name, followed by a colon, followed by the value\.
 Name\-value pairs are comma\-separated\.